JaskRendix/rs_nsga2/README.md

 # NSGA‑II Rust Core

 A Rust implementation of the NSGA‑II multi‑objective evolutionary algorithm.
-The crate provides the core components needed to build deterministic or stochastic evolutionary workflows.
+The crate provides the core components required to build deterministic or stochastic evolutionary workflows.

 ---